 Well this is the interesting thing with Hedwig and the Angry Inch – why isn’t it staged here and why are British audiences generally so oblivious to this show?
 What do you think it boils down to?

-I guess for the majority of people in the UK that have heard of Hedwig and the Angry Inch it’s because of the 2001 musical which gained a massive cult following worldwide.
+I guess for the majority of people in the UK that have heard of Hedwig and the Angry Inch it’s because of the 2001 film which gained a massive cult following worldwide.
 But lots of people in the UK still haven’t actually seen it or haven’t had the luxury of going to New York to see the broadway show.
 Hedwig and the Angry Inch hasn’t really had much of an outing here in the UK, it’s been 15 years since it was last professionally staged here and it hasn’t previously had much success in the UK.
 I think maybe timing is part of that but I think it’s also that the backdrop of the Broadway version of the show is very Americanised; it suits the culture and its politics there but I felt that if we were to do this show now and bring it here, we would need to make a few subtle shifts that would make it land for British audiences.
 And part of that was making sure that the casting choices were representative of queer, trans and non-binary people; that was an important choice and an integral one to my vision of the show.

 So tell me a little bit more about your subtle shifts and casting choices then – how has Hedwig been translated for a British audience?